DevMountain/my-todos/README.md

 Create the following models:

 #### User
 Our app will be a simple todo list for an authenticated user.
-We're going to practice authenticating with passport-local.
 We'll need to have a User model that represents a single user in our app.
-This model will need fields like email, password, and other fields that make this user unique.
+This model will need fields like email, password, and any other fields that could make our users unique.

 * Use a `.pre('save'` option to encrypt user passwords prior to saving using bcrypt.
 * Create a `comparePassword` schema method that will allow for easy comparison of user-supplied password attempts.

 #### Todo
 This represents a single todo item.
 It should have some sort of title or description as well as a status.
-You might also want to add in some timestamp fields for tracking *when* it was completed.
+You could also want to add in some timestamp fields for tracking *when* it was completed.
+Also, make sure the schema includes a reference to the `User` model.
+We *could* embed todos as a field in `User`, but then it makes the API for getting todos, PUTting todos all linked to the user.
+Separating the two make sense in the context of what we want to do.
+Todos are not just a subfield or property of `User`, they are a model/collection all their own, so let's treat them as such.

 ### Step 2: Create Auth logic
 Because no one can really get todo items without a user context (we don't want a global todo list), we need to write the auth logic.
 We could do this a few different ways, but let's use Passport.